OTUSOFE365025/project-group-17/ADD Iteration 1.md

 | Use the Spring Framework | The Spring framework is a good choice for an AI web app.
 With easy integration with other frameworks as well as the recent release of the Spring AI extension for natural language understanding, modularity and ease of maintainance are two main benefits.
 Spring Security also supports our SSO sign in, encrypted communication and role-based access control.
 Spring's dependancy inversion approach also makes testing throughout the development cycle easier.
 (CRN-3, CON-4, UC-1)

-Step 5: Instantiating Architectural Elements, Responsibilities, Interfaces
+<h2>Step 5: Instantiating Architectural Elements, Responsibilities, Interfaces</h2>

 | Design Decision | Rationale
 |--------------|-----------------------------------------